Update: A new version of this post is available on my main blog.

 LGBTQ folks are well represented at my company, Automattic.
 We hold events for our 500 person company all over the world–but not at venues that discriminate against our own.
-Meet my coworker Amy.
-She blogs about her transition.

 Schools with transphobic bathroom policies break the codes of collaboration.
 They don’t meet the standards for hosting WordCamps, WordPress Meetups, or Automattic sponsored events.
 They eliminate themselves from hosting meetups for many open source communities, something schools should be doing more of, not less.
 Phobic policies distance public education from the creative commons and the engines of modernity.

 Automattic and the industries we inhabit reject the transphobic values @txvalues and many Texas politicians champion in Texas schools.
 They are incompatible with our collaborative cultures.
 The future of work is diversity and inclusion.